 1 Introduction

-Ever since Darwin's theory of species evolution was put forward there was some trouble to explain cooperative traits on animals and humans.
-For that the Darwin's theory incorporate two novels kinds of extension.
-The genetically kinship theorykin selection strategy that Hamilton grounded mathematically (Hamilton,64) and the reciprocation theory (Trivers, 71).
-Both appended theory able explanation of social altruism behavior through natural selection.
-In evolutionary biology, reciprocal altruism is a behavior whereby organism perform costly act that benefit the recipient with expectation that the other organism act similar manners at later time o in next generation.
+Ever since Darwin's theory of evolution was proposed, cooperative traits in animals and humans were challenging to explain.
+In order to do so, Darwin's theory incorporates two novel kinds of extensions: the genetically kinship theory that Hamilton grounded mathematically (Hamilton,1964) and the reciprocal altruism theory (Trivers, 1971).
+Both appended theories are capable to explain social altruism behavior through natural selection.
+In evolutionary biology, reciprocal altruism is a behavior whereby an organism performs a costly act that benefits another organism with the expectation that the recipient will act similarly later time or even in the next generation.

-The kinship theory that after landed on kin Selection and Maynar Smith use in first time (Smith,64), talk about, on knowledge of the genetic relationships of the organism involved, how altruistic behavior between closed related individuals can begin selected though the natural selection.
-This theory does not includes the altruist act among distantly related organisms and so that Trivers' theory does it.
-The term “reciprocal altruism” was use for Trivers for cover this type of behavior and give explanation about how the selection favors the altruistic behaviors in long run when in population there are reciprocity.
-Some of most relevant and reliable examples about this type of cooperation are the Wilkinson studies in reciprocal foods sharing behavior in vampires bats, rotundus, (Wilkinson, 1984) wheres they share a part of harvested food only a partner that previously being shared.
-Other about it, ....
+The kinship theory that after landed on kin Selection and Maynar Smith use in first time (Smith,64), talk about, on knowledge of the genetic relationships of the organism involved, how altruistic behavior between closely related individuals can be selected though natural selection.
+This theory does not considers the altruistic act among distantly related organisms whereas Triver's theroy does.
+The term “reciprocal altruism” was first used by Trivers to refer to this type of behavior and therefore explain how selection favors altruistic behaviors in the long run when there is reciprocity in the population .
+Some of the most relevant and reliable examples about this type of cooperation are the Wilkinson studies in reciprocal food sharing behavior in vampires bats (Desmodus rotundus), (Wilkinson, 1984).
+In these experiments, animals share a part of the harvested food only to a partner that previously shared with them.
+Other examples, ....

-Different conditions must be fulfilled to warranted that reciprocally altruistic behaviors will be selected for.
-Wilkinson make a clear brief of conditions must be satisfied to assure that the selection favor reciprocal altruism behavior: (1) the behavior must reduce a donor’s fitness relative to the selfish alternative, (2) the fitness of the recipient must be elevated relative to a non-recipient, (3) performance of the behavior must not depend on receipt of an immediate benefit, (4) a mechanism for detecting individuals who receive benefits but never pay altruistic costs has to exist, and (5) a large but indefinite number of opportunities to exchange aid must exist within each individual’s lifetime (Wilkinson, 1987).
+Different conditions must be fulfilled to ensure that reciprocally altruistic behaviors will be selected.
+Wilkinson makes a clear summary of these conditions : (1) the behavior must reduce a donor’s fitness relative to the selfish alternative, (2) the fitness of the recipient must be elevated relative to a non-recipient, (3) performance of the behavior must not depend on receipt of an immediate benefit, (4) a mechanism for detecting individuals who receive benefits but never pay altruistic costs has to exist, and (5) a large but indefinite number of opportunities to exchange aid must exist within each individual’s lifetime (Wilkinson, 1987).

-Research on cooperative behaviors along non-related organism gain a new impulse since Trivers connect reciprocal altruism behaviors with famous mathematical Prisoner's Dilemma (PD) game (framed by Merrill Flood and Melvin Dresher 1950).
-The PD game is one class of 2x2 game that involve two players who must to choose between two options, generally called cooperation and defection.
-The size of reward to delivered is according both player's choice.
-For example, if both chose cooperation options both get payf-of R (reward), if both choice defection each other get pay-off P (Punishment) and if one choose cooperation and the second player choose defection the first get pay-off S (sucker) and other pay-off T (temptation) where pay-off matrix maintain inequality T>R>P>S.
+Research on cooperative behaviors between non-related organisms has gained a new impulse since Trivers connected reciprocal altruism behaviors with the famous mathematical Prisoner's Dilemma (PD) (originally developped by Merrill Flood and Melvin Dresher 1950).
+The PD game is one class of 2x2 game that involves two players who must choose between two options, generally called cooperation and defection.
+The size of the reward delivered is established according both player's choice.
+If both chose the cooperation option both get payed a certain amount R (reward), and if both chose defection they bothget payed a smaller reward P (punishment) than R. However if one cooperates and the second player defects, the first one gets payed S (sucker) and other receives the best amount T (temptation) where the pay-off matrix maintains the inequality T>R>P>S.